jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/terraform.md

 1. [AWS Cloudformation](https://aws.amazon.com/cloudformation/):
     It is platform-bounded.
 1. [Chef](https://www.chef.io/):
-    It has a stateful approach to infastructure, including a master machine, agents and mutable infrastructure.
+    It has a stateful approach to infrastructure, including a master machine, agents and mutable infrastructure.
 1. [Pulumi](https://www.pulumi.com/):
     It is not as widely used,